Fireside

 a hard time believing

-this--the King James version of the Bible
+this.
+The King James version of the Bible

 is the most widely used Bible (in all Protestantism) isn't